H-MC/Home-Assistant-with-ESP32Cam/README.md

 </div>

 Find a suitable case and install the 2 SG90s on the steering gear.
 A sercurity camera with temperature and humidity sensor is successfully done for Home Assistant!

+## Contact me
+If you got any problem, it's feel free to contact me! \
+\
+Email: davhsi3@gmail.com